 What is the latest update from Minor League Baseball?

-The latest release from Minor League Baseball states:
+The latest releases from Minor League Baseball state:

 St. Petersburg, FL, March 12, 2020 -- Minor League Baseball (MiLB) issued the following statement today [Thursday]: